Oyelowo/surreal-orm/surreal-orm/docs/en/src/statements/use.md

 assert_eq!(use_statement, "USE DB root NS mars;");
 ```

-In the above example, the `use` statement is used to switch the active namespace to "mars"
+In the above example, the `use` statement is used to switch the active namespace
-and the active database to "root".
-The resulting use statement is "USE DB root NS mars;".
+to "mars" and the active database to "root".
+The resulting use statement is "USE
+DB root NS mars;".

-You have now learned how to use the `use` statement in SurrealDB ORM to switch the active
+You have now learned how to use the `use` statement in Surreal ORM to switch the
-namespace and database.
-This allows you to focus your queries and operations on specific areas of your database.
+active namespace and database.
+This allows you to focus your queries and
+operations on specific areas of your database.